bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 - New Business
 	- Account Name Uniqueness(Do we need to get any Finance Approval?)
 	- PI Planning
+	- Should we move the sprint demo to Wednesday?
 ----
 July 9
 ----